trongntcs/robot_navigation/README.md

 ### Inputs

+There are two kinds of input:

+1. From config folder:

   The inputs are placed in "Input" folder, where each subfolder represents for a single testcase including two files:

   - Yaml file for environment config and pointer to test case file url.
   - Test case for robot movement.

+  Please find in *examples/run_robot_cfg.py*

+2. From arguments setup:

+  Simply enter arguments as Dictionary, please find in *examples/run_robot_arg.py*

 ### Code explanation